 Contact Bez Law Firm, P.C.
 Today

 The attorneys at Bez Law Firm P.C. take great pride in offering experienced, compassionate legal counsel to residents throughout the Greater Sacramento Area.
-If you are currently interested in pursuing a legal separation, call (916) 643-9624 today.
+If you are currently interested in pursuing a legal separation, call our family law firm today.